 Changes in your body

 You need only look down at your beautiful belly to know that you’re well on your way to baby snuggles and newborn coos.
-By this point, you are probably more than ready to meet your baby and return to your pre-pregnancy body, but remember, these final weeks are an important time for your baby’s growth, development, and postnatal health.
+By this point, you’re probably more than ready to meet your baby and return to your pre-pregnancy body.
+But remember, these final weeks are an important time for your baby’s growth, development, and postnatal health.

 You may be feeling extra tired these days.
 Finding a comfortable sleeping position is getting more difficult, and waking up to use the restroom can also affect your sleep.
 Try to go to sleep earlier than usual, and if you can, sleep in a little later in the morning.
 Napping may also help to improve your energy.

 At 30 weeks your baby has likely hit another weight milestone: 3 pounds!
 While your growing belly might make you feel like you’re growing a linebacker, your baby is only 15 to 16 inches long at this point.